SihaoCheng/WD_models/README.md

 # WD_models
 I provide a python module for transformation between broad-band photometry and many white dwarf (WD) physical parameters (mass, cooling age, Teff, etc), based on an interpolation of cooling tracks from various existing WD models (see below).
-In particular, this module makes it very easy to reading WD parameters according to its coordinate on the *Gaia* H--R diagram.
+In particular, this module makes it easy to reading WD parameters according to its coordinate on the *Gaia* H--R diagram.

-This module is written for python 3 and will use Functions from the following packages: `astropy, matplotlib, numpy, scipy`.
+This module is written for python 3 and will use functions from the following packages: `astropy, matplotlib, numpy, scipy`.
 It is designed mainly for the following purposes:

 1. converting the coordinates of *Gaia* (and other) H--R diagram into WD parameters;
 2. plotting contours of WD parameters on the *Gaia* (and other) H--R diagram.

-The tools provided with the module also make it easy to transform between any desired WD parameters (see Example 2 below).
+The tools provided with the module also make it easy to transform between any desired WD parameters.
+Below, I introduce the basic usage and give some examples.
+Some detailed information of the cooling tracks models and are also shown.

 ## Import